 Here is what you need to know about ice fishing in Whistler:

 The Resort Municipality of Whistler does not monitor ice conditions in any lake.
 As a result, all ice fishers, including commercial operators, will be ice fishing at their own risk.

 The three popular lakes to ice fish are Nita Lake, Alpha Lake, and Lost Lake.
 Parking exists only at Alpha Lake.

-Before accessing Lost Lake, anglers must comply with the following regulations:
+Before accessing Lost Lake, anglers must comply with all of the following regulations: